peluche/SWE-to-MLE/content/posts/positional-encoding-for-self-attention/index.md

 I was advised to use a Causal mask in combination with ALiBi which helped a lot but didn't place it on a par with the other three.

-I also experimented with using only powers of 2 number of multi-headed attention but it didn't close the gap with other schemes.
+I also experimented with using only powers of 2 number of multi-headed attention but it didn't close the gap with other schemes either.

 ## Attention Activation
 Looking at the attention activations for an example is pretty cool :)